rust-stuco/lectures/week1/slides.md

     Finished dev [unoptimized + debuginfo] target(s) in 0.42s
 ```

-* Must faster than `cargo build` since it doesn't build the executable
+* Much faster than `cargo build` since it doesn't build the executable
-* Useful when programming to check if your code still compiles!
+* Useful when programming to check if your code still compiles

 ---